 This section includes requirements for monitoring the effectiveness of the QMS – assessing customer satisfaction, internal audits, monitoring and measurement of manufacturing processes, and management review.
 Note: Clauses 22.214.171.124 and 126.96.36.199 are in the top 10 for the most number of major findings.

 Section 10: Improvement

-The last section focuses on continual improvement of the QMS, including requirements for nonconformities and corrective actions, problem solving, and error-proofing processes.
+The last section focuses on the continual improvement of the QMS, including requirements for nonconformities and corrective actions, problem solving, and error-proofing processes.
 Important to note: Clause 10.2.1 and 10.2.3 generate the most number of major findings

-These sections are based on a Plan-Do-Check-Act cycle, which uses these elements to implement change within the processes of the organization in order to drive and maintain improvements within the processes.
+These sections of the ISO standard are represented on a Plan-Do-Check-Act cycle, which uses these elements to implement change within the processes of the organization in order to drive and maintain improvements to the quality management system.

 This chart illustrates how the ISO Sections (Clauses) 4 to 10 can be grouped in relation to the PDCA cycle.

 We Can Help: IATF 16949® Experts a Click Away

 If you’re searching for an IATF 16949:2016 consultant, our team at simpleQuE is well-positioned to support your IATF 16949® and MAQMSR consulting (Minimum Automotive Quality Management System Requirements), certification, maintenance, training and internal auditing needs.
 Our consultants are qualified, certified, and are experts on the automotive standards, customer-specific requirements, and AIAG or VDA core tools.
 In addition, many are current or former 3rd party auditors who bring valuable insight because of the knowledge gained from auditing for certification bodies.